Riding Skills - How To Increase Your Skill Level

 On a motorcycle, you have to fix your gaze further out.
 It’s a hard habit to form at first; you may worry about something jumping out and you not seeing it.

-However, even going at a moderate speed, you would not be able to avoid hitting any unexpected object that close.
-You simply don’t have the time.
+However, even going at a moderate speed, you would not be able to avoid hitting any unexpected object that is close by.
+You don’t have the time.
 Fixing your sight further out will allow you to see most of the oncoming hazards you have time to avoid.
 This will also slow down your overall perception of how fast you are going.

 Then you can relax more and enjoy the ride.